FAQ

 What will my child’s living situation be like?

-What does an average day look like at BRTW?
+What does an average day look like at Blue Ridge Therapeutic Wilderness?

-Each day is different but there is a core set of daily camp activities that mirror basic life management skills in a non-camp environment.
+Each day is different, but most clients participate in a core set of daily wilderness camp activities that mirror basic life management skills.
 These include food preparation, water collection, exercise (hiking, yoga or other activity), “down-time” and self-reflection, learning or academics, group discussion and future planning.
-Visit our Daily Life page for more information.
+Visit our Daily Life page or contact us for more information.

-How do I know my child’s individual needs and clinical condition is being addressed in a group setting?
+How do I know my child’s individual needs are being addressed?

 Who will be my child’s primary caregiver?

 Each student has a primary therapist who works directly with the student and their family.
-When the primary therapist is not around, students are carefully monitored and supervised by a team of our professional Field Instructors.
+When the primary therapist is not around, students are carefully monitored and supervised by a team of our professional wilderness field instructors.
+Contact us to learn more about your child's treatment team options➔

 In order to become the lead of a Field Instructor staff team, the Instructor must accomplish an array of training milestones under the supervision of Senior Field Instructors, Field/Program Directors and Primary Therapists.
 Each Field Instructor team consists of fully CPR and First Aid certified staff members, with at least one of them holding a Wilderness First Responder certification to appropriately assess any medical situations in the field.
 All Field Instructors are at least 21, and some have even been students in our program before.
 New Field Instructors participate in a week long immersion training at a minimum and are mentored by senior staff throughout their employment.
 While the majority of our Field Instructors are college graduates, many also find us through their psychology or counseling endeavors and college programs.